edipetres/UFO-blog-post/README.md

 Self managed services take this out of your hands and provide you with a smooth development process where more developer time can be allocated to the design, development and testing of the product.
 Here is a few examples of the benefits you can get from using services that are managed by third parties.

 ### Scalability
 It is hard to estimate what the amount of resources your system will require when the workload can be different and unpredictable.
-Horizontal and vertical scaling should have you covered, let’s have a look at what these mean.
+Horizontal and vertical scaling should have you covered, so let’s have a look at what these mean.
 Horizontal scaling means adding more machines to your pool of resources.
 Vertical scaling means you scale by adding more power (CPU, RAM, storage) to your existing servers.
-You can choose which fits your use case better - but you can take advantage of both in the same time too.
+You can choose which fits your use case better - but you can take advantage of both at the same time too.

 ![scaling](images/scalability.png)

 The next time your traffic increases, you can spawn a few more servers with the same configuration.
-Having your configuration as code will help you programatically achieve this instead of pressing buttons on a GUI which is hard to reproduce without errors and cannot be automated.
+Having your configuration as code will help you programatically achieve this instead of pressing buttons on a GUI, which is hard to reproduce without errors and cannot be automated.

 ### No-downtime updates